+§ 401.
 Duties of unions generally

-Every union with a collective bargaining agreement with an employer must file a written agreement stating that the union will comply with this Title and rules, regulations and orders of the TERO.
-Until such agreement is filed with the TERO, the employer may not commence work within Cherokee Nation Indian Country.
+Every union with a collective bargaining agreement with an employer must file a written agreement stating that the union will comply with this title and rules, regulations and orders of the TERO.
+Until such agreement is filed with the TERO, the employer may not commence work within the Cherokee Nation Indian Country.

+§ 402.
 Contents of union agreements

-Every union agreement with an employer or filed with the TERO must provide:
+Every union agreement with an employer or filed with the committee must provide:

-- A. Indian preference.
-The union will give preference to Indians in job referrals regardless of which union referral list they are on. - B. Cooperation with the TERO staff.
-The union will cooperate with the TERO Office in all respects and assist in the compliance with and enforcement of this Title and related regulations and agreements. - C. Training programs.
-The union will establish a journeyman upgrade and advanced apprenticeship program. - D. Temporary work permits.
+1. Indian preference.
+The union will give preference to Indians in job referrals regardless of which union referral list they are on.

+2. Cooperation with the TERO staff.
+The union will cooperate with the TERO in all respects and assist in the compliance with and enforcement of this title and related regulations and agreements.

+3. Training programs.
+The union will establish a journeyman upgrade and advanced apprenticeship program.

+4. Temporary work permits.
 The union will grant temporary work permits to Indians who do not wish to join the union.

+§ 403.
 Model union agreement